-“One of the main things we need to do when witnessing to Mormons is to not allow them to be satisfied with trying. ”
+“One of the main things Christians need to do when witnessing to Mormons is to not allow them to be satisfied with trying. ”

 Only then will they want to hear about a Savior who does everything for them.
 A Savior who does not save them by giving them an example of what they have to do, but one who saved them by doing it all for them as their substitute.
 A Savior who not only cleansed us from all our sin but also gave us his perfect righteousness so that now, through him, we can meet the standard of perfection.
-In Christ we have keep all the commandments.
-In him we are perfect.
+In Christ, we have kept all the commandments.
+In him, we are perfect.

 This is something Elder Holland, one of their 12 apostles, does not realize.
 A few sentences after stating the above, he added: “We take some solace in the fact that if God were to reward only the perfectly faithful, He wouldn’t have much of a distribution list.”

 How wrong he is!
-God does only reward the perfectly faithful – those who are perfectly faithful through the merits of Jesus Christ.
+God only rewards the perfectly faithful—those who are perfectly faithful through the merits of Jesus Christ.

 Thank God Jesus has done everything for you.
 Thank him by telling this wonderful news near and far.